 In many cases, public health is about stopping health problems before they begin.
 For example, providing free condoms can prevent sexually transmitted diseases, and vaccinations can prevent certain illnesses from spreading.

-- Health protection – such as protecting people from environmental or biological threats, for example food poisoning or radiation
+- Health protection – helping people to keep safe from risk for example, viruses, environmental or biological threats, food poisoning or radiation

-- Health improvement – such as improving people’s health by encouraging them to quit smoking or lose weight
+- Health improvement – improving people’s health by encouraging them to quit smoking or lose weight or by having health and wellbeing initiatives offered and accessible within local communities

-- Healthcare public health – such as ensuring health services are run efficiently and are accessible to all
+- Healthcare public health – ensuring health services are run efficiently and are accessible to all

 Health Careers - what is public health?